 A former English teacher, Jenny Sheldon was left unable to speak after suffering a stroke.
 But Jenny never lost her understanding of words and determined to regain her life, she used singing, swimming and her love of life to find her way back.

-Interview: Jenny Sheldon with Sharon Dean May 2018
+Jenny Sheldon – from an interview with Sharon Dean recorded in May 2018:

 Is non-fluent aphasia still one of your biggest challenges?